webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 You create and validate a set of exchange-specific, NIEM-conformant XML schemas that implement the exchange content model created for the exchange and validate them.
 Components in this phase also include other XML documents generated from NIEM tools (e.g., Wantlist).

-Obtain the documentation from the SSGT.
+Obtain the documentation the SSGT created for you in [Map and Model](#map-and-model-requirements).
 This comprises much of your IEPD for the simple exchange, in particular the schema subset.

 For the purpose of this tutorial, the local exchange components all map to NIEM.
 In a more complex IEP, there will likely be components that do not map.
-These will become part of an extension schema that is included in an IEPD, and is discussed in another tutorial.
+These would become part of an extension schema that is included in an IEPD, and is discussed in another tutorial.

-{:.quiz}
->Answer a few questions in a short quiz.
+## Assemble and Document

+You prepare and package all related files for the IEPD into a single, self‐contained, self-documented, portable archive file (e.g., zip) according to the [recommended file-and-folder structure](/training/iepd-developer/assemble-and-document/#assemble-the-iepd).

+You then should perform a peer review to ensure artifact consistency within the IEPD and with other IEPDs.

+## Publish and Implement

+You implement the IEPD into production and publish the IEPD for search, discovery, and reuse.
 <!--
 Create a new Schema file (.xsd) using your preferred editor.
 Copy the Schema header pattern into your schema.